semoglou/composil/README.md

 > **Note:** The current implementation uses **K-Means** for clustering, which pairs well with silhouette-based evaluation and repeated subsampling.
 While the method can be adapted to other clustering algorithms, it already offers meaningful, statistically grounded insights for centroid-based clustering tasks.

 ## Installation
-You can install Composite Silhouette directly from [PyPI](https://pypi.org/project/composite-silhouette/):
+You can install Composite Silhouette from [PyPI](https://pypi.org/project/composite-silhouette/):

 ```bash
 pip install composite-silhouette